How to speak in public without fear

 Every audience wants the presenter to do well—if the speaker is doing well, the audience does well.
 If a speaker is doing badly, the audience does badly.

-In Michael Bay’s case, his audience was no different and they silently willed him to recover.
+Even in Michael Bay’s case, his audience was willing him to recover.

-Speak in public without fear: How to get past a public speaking panic attack
+How to overcome a public speaking panic attack

 Remember to have notes or at least a cue/anchor to help you get back on track

 - Stop, breathe, admit, accept it yourself